uwituzeb/healthcare-facility-planning-capstone-project/docs/ML_GUIDE.md

 ## Overview

-The Healthcare Facility Finder uses a Random Forest classifier to identify built-up areas suitable for healthcare facilities using Sentinel-2 satellite imagery.
+HealthAccess uses a Random Forest classifier to identify built-up areas suitable for healthcare facilities using Sentinel-2 satellite imagery.
 The ML model analyzes 12 spectral features to predict whether a location is suitable for facility placement.

 ---